Posts and Rotation

 The posts and rotation.

-There are currently six trainees within the rotation (2014) and all trainees appointed have the same exposure; there are no trainee appointments attributed particularly to any one subspeciality.
-Given the small number of trainees, the irregularity of starting and ending dates, the occurrence of maternity leave and out-of-programme training it is difficult to set out a fixed rota.
-However the usual and preferred scheme is approximately:
+There are currently eight training numbers within the rotation (2024) and all trainees appointed have the same exposure; there are no trainee appointments attributed particularly to any one subspeciality.
+Given the small number of trainees, the irregularity of starting and ending dates, the occurrence of maternity leave and out-of-programme training it is difficult to set out a fixed rota. .
+Trainees will sometimes be training in two (or more) types of practice at the same time.
+For example musculoskeletal rehabilitation is usually integrated into time in neurological or prosthetic rehabilitation.
+The indicative rotations are given below: